dideakay/emg-classification-myo/README.md

 # emg-classification-myo

-This repository is aimed to acquire raw emg signals and then classify them using various classification methods.
+This repository is aimed to acquire raw emg signals and then classify them using RMS and Variace features with KNN and SVM classification methods.

 ## Signal acquisition